Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Early in Jan.-1941, 150 German bombers had been stationed on Sicily.
 Jan.
 10 saw the beginning of heavy bombardments of Malta which lasted for several months, with the result that the island was practically isolated from the rest of the world and in desperate need of supplies.

-Captain Bjarne Kristiansen had died of a heat stroke while in Malta, and captain now became Albert Toft.
+Captain Bjarne Kristiansen had died of a heat stroke when he was out swimming one day with Thermopylæ's captain in Malta, and he was replaced by Albert Toft.
 The gratitude and respect of the Maltese for the efforts of the foreign seamen were clearly demonstrated in the large crowd of locals following Captain Kristiansen to his grave.
 On my Find Old Shipmates forum there's a note from a Norwegian captain who says they placed flowers on Bjarne Kristiansen's grave on May 17 (this was in 2002 - perhaps someone does that every year?
 May 17 is Norway's Constitution Day).
-He's looking for surviving crew members or relatives of Captain Kristiansen.
+He's looking for surviving crew members or relatives of Caiptan Kristiansen.

-Talabot's subsequent voyages are listed on Page 2 of the archive documents.
+Talabot's subsequent voyages are shown on Page 2 of the archive documents.

 Summary of Captain Toft's own story:

-According to Arendal's Seamen's Association's 150th Anniversary Book (Kristen Taraldsen), Leutenant Denis Copperwheat of HMS Penelope volunteered to place the explosives on Talabot, following Captain Toft's instructions.
+According to Arendal's Seamen's Association's 150th Anniversary Book (Kristen Taraldsen), Leutenant Denis Copperwheat of HMS Penelope had volunteered to place the explosives on Talabot, following Captain Toft's instructions.
+The book adds that Leutenant Copperwheat went down in a diver's suit and cut several openings in the side of Talabot, thereby enabling the removal of bombs etc; everything, including 16 torpedoes, was taken ashore undamaged.
 Denis Copperwheat later received the "George Cross" for this action.
-Captain Toft went on to become one of the most highly decorated officers in the Norwegian Merchant Fleet.
-He was also awarded the British "Order of the British Empire" and "Lloyd's War Medal for Bravery at Sea" for his actions at Valetta (see Nyholt for a description of the latter, as well as names of others who received this medal).
-This book adds that Leutenant Copperwheat went down in a diver's suit and cut several openings in the side of Talabot, thereby enabling the removal of bombs etc; everything, including 16 torpedoes, was taken ashore undamaged.

 George Monk, England has sent me some information about awards - his source: Seedies List of awards to the British Merchant Navy which includes awards to Allied merchant seamen.